Front Range Fed

 • Air fryer biscuit bombs.
 The basic idea for these is to stuff the inside of the biscuit with something delicious, like cheese, bacon, jelly - whatever sounds good to you.

 • Biscuits and gravy.
-My brother-in-law made this delicious treat when we were visiting at Christmas time and there is truly nothing more delightful than waking up to this heavenly combination.
+My brother-in-law made this delicious treat when we were visiting at Christmas time, and there is truly nothing more delightful than waking up to the heavenly combination of tender, fluffy biscuits topped with a rich sausage gravy.
+Yum!

 • Ham and cheese biscuits.
 Slice the baked biscuits in half, add a slice of ham and cheese, and heat for one minute longer in the air fryer.
 Delicious.

 • Breakfast sandwiches.
-Add an egg round, a couple of slices of bacon, and a slice of cheddar for an easy air fryer breakfast sandwich.
+Add an egg round (use this recipe for sheet pan eggs for an easy egg filling!), a couple of slices of bacon, and a slice of cheddar for an easy air fryer breakfast sandwich.

-• With butter and fresh fruit preserves.
+• With butter and fresh fruit preserves or jam.
 It's a classic for a reason, and always takes warm biscuits to the next level.
 This is a perfect pairing and my favorite way to enjoy freshly baked biscuits.
+(My Instant Pot orange and lemon marmalade is a standout here!)

 • Add some cinnamon sugar.
 A slab of butter and a sprinkle of this cinnamon sugar mix is divine.